ram-p/ram-p.github.io/_pages/about.md

 - July 24, 2024 — Our paper "How Much Reserve Fuel: Quantifying the Maximal Energy Cost of System Disturbances" has been accepted for presentation at the _2024 IEEE Conference on Decision and Control (CDC)_ in December!

 - July 9, 2024 — I've been selected as a mentor for the [Undergraduate Research Apprenticeship Program (URAP)](https://grad.illinois.edu/urap) from the Graduate College at Illinois for 2024-2025.

-- April 27, 2024 — Presented a poster "How Much Reserve Fuel: Quantifying the Maximal Energy Cost of System Disturbances" at the [10th Midwest Workshop on Control and Game Theory (MWCGT)](https://mwcgt2024.northwestern.edu/) at Northwestern University, Evanston IL, on some of my very early PhD work.